mintlayer/mintlayer-docs/docs/trezor/1-build-firmware.md

 # Trezor Firmware

-:::info  No GUI (yet)
+:::info GUI and CLI Support Status

-This firmware and build process is fully CLI-based.
-There is currently **no graphical interface** for managing the Mintlayer Trezor firmware.

-A GUI is in development, but **not yet available**.
+There is no support for this in **Trezor Suite**, and **Mojito** also does not support it yet, although it is currently **in development**.

+Support is available in **wallet-cli** and **node-gui**, but at the time of writing, these changes have not yet been released, so you will need to build the applications from the latest master branch manually.

 :::

-:::warning ️ Risk of Device Damage

-The steps below are intended for advanced users.
-Flashing unofficial firmware **may permanently damage your Trezor device** or void its warranty.
+:::warning The following steps are intended for advanced users

+Flashing unofficial firmware **may render your Trezor device unusable** until it is successfully recovered.

-Only proceed if you fully understand each step and accept the risks.
-Do **not** run these commands on a production or primary hardware wallet unless you are absolutely sure of what you are doing.
+Proceed **only if you fully understand each step** and accept the associated risks.
+Do **not** attempt this on your primary or production hardware wallet unless you are absolutely certain of what you’re doing.
 :::

 ## Building Mintlayer Trezor Firmware